/\ \ /\ \ /'\_/`\ /\ _``. /\ \

 - LLMs played as black against a Random Player (as white).

-- Bottom rows in green demonstrate simulations of how a Chess Engine (Stockfish v17) fares against a Random Player.
+- Bottom rows in green demonstrate how a Chess Engine (Stockfish v17) fares against a Random Player.

 - 1000 simulations for Random Player vs. Chess Engine and Random vs. Random.